I know more about growing mangoes than I'd like to. I live in a mango growing region... All my friends grow mango trees commercially!

-Seedling mango trees grow much bigger and stronger than the nursery trees and have an indestructible root system.
+Seedling mango trees grow much faster and stronger than the nursery trees and have a seemingly indestructible root system.

-Grafted trees are of a more manageable size.
-Another advantage is that you know you will get a reliably bearing tree.
-If you grow mango from seed you need to know exactly which tree your mango seed came from or you won't know what you are getting until eight years later...
+A more important advantage of grafted trees is that you know you will get a reliably bearing tree.
+If you grow mango from seed you need to know exactly which tree your mango seed came from or you won't know for sure what kind of fruit you are getting until years later...